Getting into primary school teaching

 Usually the Careers and Employability Service’s Volunteering Team, in collaboration with local schools run a Reading Scheme that offers students the opportunity to gain school-based experience working with children in Portsmouth primary schools.
 Previously students have volunteered for an hour or more a week, helping children to read in Years 2, 3, 4, 5 and 6.
 The Scheme has previously been run at 12 inner-City schools.
 For queries relating to this and similar opportunities in working with your desired age group, please contact our volunteering team on email@example.com.

-Recruitment for the Reading Scheme tends to take place in August and September each year, however, this has been delayed for the 2020/2021 academic year as we await confirmation if and when these schemes are likely to continue during the pandemic.
-You can register your interest on MyCareer’s Volunteering Project: Reading Scheme page.
+Recruitment for the Reading Scheme tends to take place early in autumn term each year.
+You can register your interest on MyCareer's Volunteering Project: Reading Scheme page.

 Teach Portsmouth provides support on routes into teacher training as well as help in finding suitable positions once qualified.
 The programme is an important part of the Portsmouth Education Partnership, where education partners work together to provide the best possible education for all pupils across the city.